v1nch3ns0/zeropkg/README.md

 - make the script executable: `chmod +x zeropkg`
 - copy the example or generate a config: `sudo touch /etc/zeropkg && zeropkg -g` or `cp zeropkg.cfg /etc/zeropkg.cfg`
 - move the script to somewhere in PATH eg /usr/bin: `sudo mv zeropkg /usr/bin/`
+# dependencies
+all it needs is gnu tar (not busybox tar) sh and curl (for downloading)

 expect bugs its very buggy...